 Giving notice to affected individuals that their information is being preserved pursuant to a pending U.S. legal matter is a key requirement of the GDPR.
-Under the GDPR, data subjects must receive notice that personal information is being processed, the reasons for preservation (processing), an explanation of their rights, and a means to exercise their rights.
+While there are some noteworthy exceptions to the duty to inform,144 under the GDPR, data subjects must, in general, receive notice that personal information is being processed, the reasons for preservation (processing), an explanation of their rights, and a means to exercise their rights.145